AdobeDocs/real-time-cdp-collaboration.en/help/guide/quick-start-guide.md

 - [User Access Documentation](./permissions/manage-user-access.md)
 - [Role Setup Documentation](./permissions/manage-roles.md)

-Watch this video to learn how to assign product access and permissions so users can work with Real-Time CDP Collaboration.
-You'll see how to use the Admin Console and Experience Platform UI to grant access through product profiles and assign collaboration-specific roles.
+Watch this video to learn how to assign product access and permissions for Collaboration using the Admin Console and Experience Platform UI.

 >[!VIDEO](https://video.tv.adobe.com/v/3452216/?learn=on&enablevpops)